ITPG-CODEWARS/codewars-2024-second-round-Denkata7622/README.md

 - **Express-Session**: Middleware for managing user sessions and ensuring secure user login.

 ## Project Purpose
-This project was created for the second round of CodeWars 2024/2025, focusing on creating a clean, functional URL shortener with added custom and management features.
+This project was created for the second round of CodeWars 2024/2025, focusing on creating a clean, functional URL shortener with added custom and various features.
 The addition of user authentication and user-specific URL visibility makes the application more secure and personalized.
 It’s designed to be user-friendly, with a range of additional pages to demonstrate a complete website experience.

 Good luck, and happy shrinking!